Skip to main content

 Receiving contributions

 IMPORTANT NOTE: Committers should never accept a contribution received via a private communication such as email.
-It is important that all contributions are received through one of the channels described above to ensure that all necessary licenses are granted and that there is a public, timestamped, and archived record of the submission.
+It is important that all contributions are received through one of the channels described above to ensure that all necessary licences are granted and that there is a public, timestamped, and archived record of the submission.

 Before accepting every contribution, the Committer must check the following: